Chaklader/SignalSyncPro/papers/PAPER_2.md

 Analysis of standard counterfactual scenarios revealed interpretable thresholds governing agent behavior.
 These examples illustrate how minimal state changes can alter traffic control decisions:

-**Major/Minor Queue Balance:** When the major approach has 14 vehicles queued, the agent maintains the current phase (Continue).
-However, reducing the major queue to 8 vehicles while increasing the minor queue to 11 vehicles triggers a phase transition (Next).
-This reveals a decision boundary at approximately 1.3:1 queue ratio, beyond which the agent prioritizes the major approach.
+**Detector Activity Balance:** When the major approach detectors show continuous activity and the phase has run for moderate duration, the agent maintains the current phase (Continue).
+However, if major detectors become inactive while alternative phase detectors remain active, this triggers a phase transition (Next).
+This reveals a decision boundary based on relative detector states, where the agent transitions to serve approaches with active detection.

 **Bus Priority Activation:** The agent activates Skip-to-P1 when bus waiting time exceeds 18 seconds, as demonstrated by counterfactual analysis.
 Below this threshold, the agent continues normal phase progression even with a bus present.